boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

-# Setting up a QEMU Virtual Machine as App Build Environment

-## Overview

-This guide shows how to use an [Ubuntu Server operating system](https://ubuntu.com/server) running in a virtual machine using the [QEMU virtualizer](https://www.qemu.org/) to develop ctrlX AUTOMATION Apps.

-To simplify the setup of a new QEMU VM we use the [Ubuntu Cloud-Init Technology](https://cloud-init.io/) which installs the default user __boschrexroth/boschrexroth__ and all necessary tools on first boot.
+!!! important
+    We recommend to use ctrlX WORKS setting up and operating an App Build Environment.
+This guide is only for use cases where ctrlX WORKS cannot be used.

+Creating and running an App Build Environment for the ctrlX AUTOMATION SDK is possible because the SDK archive contains all configuration and script files.

+This is the recommended constellation:

-As standard constellation the QEMU software should be installed and run on an __AMD64__ based host.
+* The QEMU software should be run on an __AMD64__ based host computer with hardware acceleration.
 QEMU supports both Windows 10 and Linux host systems.

-For the QEMU virtual machine (QEMU VM) we can select
+* For the QEMU virtual machine also __AMD64__ should be selected as CPU architecture.

-* AMD64 CPU architecture - this provides the best performance.
-* AARCH64 (ARM64) CPU architecture - only necessary for special purposes - see below.
+This combination provides best performance conditions.

 The installation of QEMU, further required tools and QEMU virtual machines is described in the next chapters.